Beating the Final Bosses of Crumbling Farum Azula

 As the final bosses of Crumbling Farum Azula, the Beast Clergyman and Maliketh the Black Blade are a painful pair.
 Coming one after the other, the Clergyman and the Black Blade will quickly whittle down your health with their slices and magic, forcing you to use your strongest moves to kill them as fast as you can.
 This battle is going to be a tough one, make no mistake, and you'll need lots of practice before you grasp victory.

 This guide will help you defeat the Beast Clergyman and Maliketh the Black Blade in Elden Ring.
-It's only fitting that two of the game's last bosses would be this difficult... and it's crazy that this fight still isn't the hardest one in the game.
+It's only fitting that two of the game's last bosses would be this difficult.
+Although, if you can believe it, this fight still isn't the hardest one in the game.

 Finding the Beast Clergyman and Maliketh